sondr3/astro-compressor/README.md

 - **Simple**: Set it and forget it
 - **Optimal**: By compressing ahead of time, a more performant compression can be performed
+- **Configurable**: Allows full configuration for those that require it
 - **All the compression**: `brotli`, `zstd`, `gzip`, oh my

 <details>